tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 Just-in-time compilers can be so effective because can speculate on things that are not compile-time constants.
 Then, if the assumption is no longer true, they can fall back on a (slower) interpreter.
+This is how PyPy does its amazing work specializing data structures; the JIT does not have to handle every case.
 This interpreter deoptimization is part of what makes JITs hard to understand and does not much help with compiling code ahead-of-time.

 And Numba is great!
 The team put in a lot of hard work and solid engineering and built a compiler that produces very fast numerical code.
 But it doesn't